-For this, it is interesting to keep several elements in mind:
+To determine the representativeness of the results it is interesting to keep those 2 elements in mind:

 - The diversity of the target populations: the respondents should represent the diversity of the population surveyed, not just a subgroup;